 What if I am no longer married to my spouse that previously filed for my green card?

-What if USCIS denies my application?
+What if USCIS denies my application after an interview?

 The case will be referred to an Immigration Judge and the applicant will be placed into removal proceedings.
+This is an unfortunate predicament that is often preventable with quality legal representation.